urbeingwatched8/devops/README.md

 #Lab 12
 I looked up for best ideas to implement 'visits' on django and found this: https://github.com/bruth/django-tracking2 .
 We need to run 'pip install django-tracking2', edit a few files after that, and it will work perfectly fine.
 On the screenshot there is a dashboard, but there are other ways to view data as well.
 THERE WAS NO NEED TO EDIT docker-compose.yml: we need to change dir to app_python, then do commands 'python manage.py migrate' and after that 'sudo docker-compose run web' to make it work nicely and easily.

+#Lab 13
+Visits were redone using FastAPI because 'django-tracking' output was inaccessinble if we didn't login as django admin.